PJO2/wanem/README.md

 * report facing device name such as reported by LLDP
 * limit bandwidth per interface
 * adjust delay, loss and jitter per interface
-* built for bridges, does not change the VLAN attribution and IP setup
+* built for bridges, does not change your VLAN attribution and IP setup

 ## Installation

 First, create bridge interfaces on your appliance and connect each bridge interface to two physical interfaces.
-Configure a real or dummy IP address on each bridge.
+Configure a real or a dummy IP address on each bridge.
 Connect each WAN end to a physical interface.
-Install wanem and ue the HTML interface to configure the bandwidth, the delay, the packet loss and the jitter of each interface.
+Install and start wanem and use the HTML interface to configure the bandwidth, the delay, the packet loss and the jitter of each interface.

 ### Installing on Debian